Intendix: Description

+intendiX can rely on P300 waves p and SSVEP.

 In a P300 BCI, different items on the monitor (such as letters) flash while the user is instructed to silently count each time a target item flashes.
-The BCI can identify the target item by determining which flashes elicited brain signals reflecting attention to that item.
-One of the most distinct such signals is the P300, hence the name.
-BCIs that rely on steady state visual evoked potentials (SSVEPs) instead rely on items that flicker instead of flash.
+The BCI can identify the target item by determining which flashes elicited brain signals.
+BCIs that use steady state visual evoked potentials (SSVEPs) instead rely on items that flicker instead of flash.
 The user focuses on one of the flickering items, producing SSVEP activity at the same frequency as that item.
-SSVEP signals are often found at harmonics of the stimulation frequency as well, which most SSVEP BCIs (including intendiX) exploit to improve performance.
 Therefore, a BCI can determine the target item by identifying the peak frequencies in the user's visual areas, which can only correspond to one of the many items on the monitor.

 intendiX components

 The intendiX system requires four components: